| |

 fortuitous from a research standpoint, but it pinpoints a

 possible starting date for Benge trumpets.
-Oral history has
+Oral history had

-held that the first Benge trumpet sold was #525, but, after
+held that the first Benge trumpet sold was #525, but over the

 meticulous record keeper, as is underscored by the date of